RajeshPatel50/SamsungDataProject/CodeBook.md

 8. Aggerate the data showing mean of data based on subject and activity.

-         FinalData (180 rows, 88 columns) is created by aggerating data as means for each subject and activity combination (6 activity for each 30 subject, 180 rows)
+        FinalData, 180 rows, 88 columns is created by aggerating data as means for each subject and activity combination (6 activity for each 30 subject, 180 rows)

 9. Write the aggerate data to file